mikemintz/deme/deme_django/docs/architecture.rst

 Collections and related item types

-* **Collection**: A Collection is an Item that represents an unordered set of other items.
+* **Collection:** A Collection is an Item that represents an unordered set of other items.
 Collections just use pointers from Memberships to represent their contents, so multiple Collections can point to the same contained items.
 Since Collections are just pointed to, they do not define any new fields.

   Collections "directly" contain items via Memberships, but they also "indirectly" contain items via chained Memberships.
 If Collection 1 directly contains Collection 2 which directly contains Item 3, then Collection 1 indirectly contains Item 3, even though there may be no explicit Membership item specifying the indirect relationship between Collection 1 and Item 3.
 (In the actual implementation, a special database table called RecursiveMembership is used to store all indirect membership tuples, but it does not inherit from Item.)

   It is possible for there to be circular memberships.
 Collection 1 might contain Collection 2 and Collection 2 might contain Collection 1.
 This will not cause any errors: it simply means that Collection 1 indirectly contains itself.
 It is even possible that Collection 1 *directly* contains itself via a Membership to itself.

-* **Group**: A group is a collection of Agents.
+* **Group:** A group is a collection of Agents.
 A group has a folio that is used for collaboration among members.
 THis item type does not define any new fields, since it just inherits from Collection and is pointed to by Folio.

-* **Folio**: A folio is a special collection that belongs to a group.
+* **Folio:** A folio is a special collection that belongs to a group.
 It has one field, the ``group`` pointer, which must be unique (no two folios can share a group).

-* **Membership**: A Membership is a relationship between a collection and one of its items.
+* **Membership:** A Membership is a relationship between a collection and one of its items.
 It defines two fields, an ``item`` pointer and a ``collection`` pointer.

 Documents

-* **Document**: A Document is an Item that is meant can be a unit of collaborative work.
+* **Document:** A Document is an Item that is meant can be a unit of collaborative work.
 Document is meant to be abstract, so developers should always create subclasses rather than creating raw Documents.
 This item type does not define any fields.

-* **TextDocument**: A TextDocument is a Document that has a body that stores arbitrary text.
+* **TextDocument:** A TextDocument is a Document that has a body that stores arbitrary text.
 This item type defines one field, ``body``, which is a free-form text field.

-* **DjangoTemplateDocument**: This item type is a TextDocument that stores Django template code.
+* **DjangoTemplateDocument:** This item type is a TextDocument that stores Django template code.
 It can display a fully customized page on Deme.
 This is primarily useful for customizing the layout of some or all pages, but it can also be used to make pages that can display content not possible in other Documents.
 This item type defines two new fields:

   * The ``layout`` field a pointer to another DjangoTemplateDocument that specifies the layout this template should be rendered in (i.e., this template inherits from the layout template in the Django templating system).
 This field can be null.
   * The ``override_default_layout`` field is a boolean specifying the behavior when the ``layout`` field is null.
 If this field is true and ``layout`` is null, this template will be rendered without inheriting from any other.
 If this field is false and ``layout`` is null, then this field will inherit from the default layout (which is defined by the current Site).

-* **HtmlDocument**: An HtmlDocument is a TextDocument that renders its body as HTML.
+* **HtmlDocument:** An HtmlDocument is a TextDocument that renders its body as HTML.
 It uses the same ``body`` field as TextDocument, so it does not define any new fields.

-* **FileDocument**: A FileDocument is a Document that stores a file on the filesystem (could be an MP3 or a Microsoft Word Document).
+* **FileDocument:** A FileDocument is a Document that stores a file on the filesystem (could be an MP3 or a Microsoft Word Document).
 It is intended for all binary data, which does not belong in a TextDocument (even though it is technically possible).
 Subclasses of FileDocument may be able to understand various file formats and add metadata and extra functionality.
 This item type defines one new field, ``datafile``, which represents the path on the server's filesystem to the actual file.

-* **ImageDocument**: An ImageDocument is a FileDocument that stores an image.
+* **ImageDocument:** An ImageDocument is a FileDocument that stores an image.
 Right now, the only difference is that viewers know the file can be displayed as an image.
 Currently it does not define any new fields, but in the future, it may add metadata like EXIF data and thumbnails.

 Annotations (Transclusions, Comments, and Excerpts)

-* **Transclusion**: A Transclusion is an embedded reference from a location in a specific version of a TextDocument to another Item.
+* **Transclusion:** A Transclusion is an embedded reference from a location in a specific version of a TextDocument to another Item.
 This item type defines the following fields:

   * The ``from_item`` field is a pointer to the TextDocument that is transcluding the other item.
   * The ``from_item_version_number`` field is the version number of the TextDocument in which this Transclusion occurs.
   * The ``from_item_index`` field is a character offset into the body of the TextDocument where the transclusion occurs.
   * The ``to_item`` field is a pointer to the Item that is referenced by this Transclusion.

-* **Comment**: A Comment is a unit of discussion about an Item.
+* **Comment:** A Comment is a unit of discussion about an Item.
 Each comment specifies the commented item and version number (in the ``item`` and ``item_version_number`` fields).
 Comment is meant to be abstract, so developers should always create subclasses rather than creating raw Comments.
 Currently, users can only create TextComments.
 All other Comment types are automatically generated by Deme in response to certain actions (such as edits and trashings).

   If somebody creates Item 1, someone creates Comment 2 about Item 2, and someone responds to Comment 2 with Comment 3, then one would say that Comment 3 is a *direct* comment on Comment 2, and Comment 3 is an *indirect* comment on Item 1.
 The Comment item type only stores information about direct comments, but behind the scenes, the RecursiveComment table (which does not inherit from Item) keeps track of all of the indirect commenting so that viewers can efficiently render entire threads.

-* **TextComment**: A TextComment is a Comment and a TextDocument combined.
+* **TextComment:** A TextComment is a Comment and a TextDocument combined.
 It is currently the only form of user-generated comments.
 It defines no new fields.

-* **EditComment**: An EditComment is a Comment that is automatically generated whenever an agent edits an item.
+* **EditComment:** An EditComment is a Comment that is automatically generated whenever an agent edits an item.
 The commented item is the item that was edited, and the commented item version number is the new version that was just generated (as opposed to the previous version number).
 It defines no new fields.

-* **TrashComment**: A TrashComment is a Comment that is automatically generated whenever an agent trashes an item.
+* **TrashComment:** A TrashComment is a Comment that is automatically generated whenever an agent trashes an item.
 The commented item is the item that was trashed, and the commented item version number is the latest version number at the time of the trashing.
 It defines no new fields.

-* **UntrashComment**: An UntrashComment is a Comment that is automatically generated whenever an agent untrashes an item.
+* **UntrashComment:** An UntrashComment is a Comment that is automatically generated whenever an agent untrashes an item.
 The commented item is the item that was trashed, and the commented item version number is the latest version number at the time of the untrashing.
 It defines no new fields.

-* **AddMemberComment**: An AddMemberComment is a Comment that is automatically generated whenever an item is added to a collection (via a creation or untrashing of a Membership).
+* **AddMemberComment:** An AddMemberComment is a Comment that is automatically generated whenever an item is added to a collection (via a creation or untrashing of a Membership).
 The commented item is the collection, and the commented item version number is the latest version number at the time of the add.
 The ``membership`` field points to the new Membership.

-* **RemoveMemberComment**: A RemoveMemberComment is a Comment that is automatically generated whenever an item is removed from a collection (via a trashing of a Membership).
+* **RemoveMemberComment:** A RemoveMemberComment is a Comment that is automatically generated whenever an item is removed from a collection (via a trashing of a Membership).
 The commented item is the collection, and the commented item version number is the latest version number at the time of the remove.
 The membership field points to the old Membership.

-* **Excerpt**: An Excerpt is an Item that refers to a portion of another Item (or an external resource, such as a webpage).
+* **Excerpt:** An Excerpt is an Item that refers to a portion of another Item (or an external resource, such as a webpage).
 Excerpt is meant to be abstract, so developers should always create subclasses rather than creating raw Excerpts.

-* **TextDocumentExcerpt**: A TextDocumentExcerpt refers to a contiguous region of text in a version of another TextDocument in Deme.
+* **TextDocumentExcerpt:** A TextDocumentExcerpt refers to a contiguous region of text in a version of another TextDocument in Deme.
 The body field contains the excerpted region, and the following fields are introduced:

   * The ``text_document`` field is a pointer to the TextDocument being excerpted.
   * The ``text_document_version_number`` field is the version number of the TextDocument being excerpted.